FedericoPonzi/tlaplus-formatter/README.md

 ## Configurations:
 If you have specific requests for configuration options you would like to have, please consider opening an issue.

-Currently the idea is to follow the same ideas behind rustfmt.
+Currently, the idea is to follow the same ideas behind rustfmt.
 A user level formatter config and a project level formatter config.

 ## Example
 To see some examples of current reformatting, compare: